geoSABINA/sabinaNSDM/README.md

                     Background.Regional=NULL)

 ```
-Format the data with the NSDM.FormattingData() function.
-This function generates random or stratified background points for model calibration when no specific background data was loaded in the NSDM.InputData() function.
-Additionally, it applies spatial thinning to species occurrence data to remove duplicates and enforce a minimum distance criterion (by default the resolution of the variables).
+Format the data with the *NSDM.FormattingData()* function.
+This function generates random or stratified background points for model calibration when no specific background data was loaded in the *NSDM.InputData()* function.
+Additionally, it applies spatial thinning to species occurrences  to remove duplicates and enforce a minimum distance criterion (by default the resolution of the variables).
  ```{r eval = FALSE}
 nsdm_finput <- NSDM.FormattingData(nsdm_input,
                 nPoints = 100, # number of background points